nginxinc/kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 .. option:: -ready-status

  	Enables the readiness endpoint "/nginx-ready".
-The endpoint returns a success code when NGINX has loaded all the config after the startup.
+The endpoint returns a success code when NGINX has loaded all the config after the startup. (default true)

 .. option:: -ready-status-port